christopherobin/mage/lib/config/Readme.md

 ## Environment file

-The environment file allows for the user to define variables in the configuration that might be overridden by environment variables, it takes the same format as the original configuration files but instead of a value the name of the environment variable should be used.
+The environment file should be called `environment.json` or `environment.yaml` and allows the user to define variables in the configuration that might be overridden by environment variables, it takes the same format as the original configuration files but instead of a value the name of the environment variable should be used.

 For example if one wants `database.mysql.url` to be overridden by an optional `DB_URL` variable: